I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient3-writedumpfile.md

 <p>
          Creates a Complete Memory Dump (kernel-mode only).</p>

-<p> </p>

-<p>To specify the formatting of the file and--for user-mode minidumps--the information to include in the file, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff561382">WriteDumpFile2</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff561389">WriteDumpFileWide</a>.</p>
+<p>To specify the formatting of the file and--for user-mode minidumps--the information to include in the file, use <a href="debugger.writedumpfile2">WriteDumpFile2</a> or <a href="debugger.writedumpfilewide">WriteDumpFileWide</a>.</p>

 <p>For more information about crash dump files, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542783">Dump-File Targets</a>.</p>